We set out on a warm summer day to enjoy the outdoors and the lovely fresh scents at a lavender farm not too far from Raleigh.

 Chapel Hill is where the University of North Carolina is.
 You can tour the murals in Chapel Hill, have lunch or dinner there, see the campus, and the like.

 Need somewhere to stay overnight or a great place for an authentic Italian meal?
 Head to Il Palio in Chapel Hill.
 It’s wonderful!

 Making Your Lavender Last

-Interested in beautiful photos spots?
+Interested in flowers and beautiful photo spots in North Carolina?
 Also check out: